 After the Roman collapse farming continued on the greensand.
 The local population saw a migration of Anglo-Saxon people from the Low Countries into the area.

 From the small settlement at Dorking swine herdsmen raised pigs, which fed on beech mast and acorns, in the woodland to the south.
 A seasonal herdsmen’s settlement grew up at Ewekene.
 In time this became the permanent settlement of Capel.
 The long thin ‘manor’ that evolved between the two, stretching from chalk through the greensand into the Wealden clay is characteristic of the area.

 By the time of the Norman Conquest in the 11th century the Anglo-Saxon manor was known as Dorchinges, Old English for ‘the people of Deorc’.

 All Images: Surrey Archaeological Society and Surrey County Archaeology Unit (part of Surrey County Council)

-Part of the Archaeological Collection of Dorking Museum
+The following pieces can be found in the Archaeological Collection of Dorking Museum

 Last : Cretaceous Dorking